Möller–Trumbore intersection algorithm: Check if the ray-plane intersection lies outside the triangle

 This equation will always have a solution when the matrix has three linearly independent column vectors in $\mathbb{R}^3$ and is thus invertible.
 This happens if and only if the triangle vertices aren't collinear and the ray isn't parallel to the plane.

 The algorithm can use Cramer's Rule to find the $t$, $u$, and $v$ values for an intersection, and if it lies within the triangle, the exact coordinates of the intersection can be found by plugging in $t$ to the ray's equation.

 Implementations

 C++ implementation

-The following is an implementation of the algorithm in C++:
+The following is an implementation of the algorithm in C++ using the glm library: